Academic Calendar 2024-2025

 Part-time students are normally considered to be Off Campus students, unless they inform the SGSPA that they wish to be On Campus students and pay all due fees associated with this status.

-In cases of financial hardship after the period of WGU eligibility has expired, the taking up of full-time employment of a general nature may be considered provided that i) and ii) above are satisfied and completion is expected within one year of the time of transfer.
+In cases of financial hardship after the period of WGU eligibility has expired, the taking up of full-time employment of a general nature may be considered provided that the student has completed the part time request and the supervisor and department have approved it, and if completion is expected within one year of the time of transfer.

 Notes